The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: General setup and preliminaries

 This follows readily from the definitions by differentiating $t\mapsto v[(u+t\dot{u})]$ to get an integral over $(X,\mu)$ and then switching the order of integration.
-As a consequence, $u$ is a critical point of the functional $\mathcal{F}$ on $C^{0}(X)$ iff $\rho_{u}\mu=\mu,$ i.e. iff $\rho_{u}=1$ a.e. with respect to $\mu.$ Finally, if this is the case then $S(u)=u$ a.e wrt $\mu$ and hence $S(S(u))=S(u)$ (since $S(f)$ only depends on $f$ viewed as an element in $L^{1}(X,\mu)).$ \end{proof} The following basic compactness property holds: \begin{lem} Given a point $x\in X$ the subset $\mathcal{K}_{x_{0}}$ of $C(X)$ defined as all elements $u$ in the image of $S$ satisfying $u(x_{0})=0$ is compact in $C(X).$ \end{lem}
+As a consequence, $u$ is a critical point of the functional $\mathcal{F}$ on $C^{0}(X)$ iff $\rho_{u}\mu=\mu,$ i.e. iff $\rho_{u}=1$ a.e. with respect to $\mu.$ Finally, if this is the case then $S(u)=u$ a.e wrt $\mu$ and hence $S(S(u))=S(u)$ (since $S(f)$ only depends on $f$ viewed as an element in $L^{1}(X,\mu)).$ \end{proof} The following basic compactness property holds: \begin{lem} Given a point $x_{0}\in X$ the subset $\mathcal{K}_{x_{0}}$ of $C(X)$ defined as all elements $u$ in the image of $S$ satisfying $u(x_{0})=0$ is compact in $C(X).$ \end{lem}

-\begin{proof} First observe that, since $X\times Y$ is assumed compact, the continuous function $c$ is, in fact, uniformly continuous on $X.$ Hence, it follows from the very definition of $S$ that $S(C(X))$ is an equicontinuous family of continuous functions on $X.$ By Arzela-Ascoli theorem that the set $\mathcal{K}_{x_{0}}$ is thus compact in $C(X).$ \end{proof} Using the previous two lemmas gives the following \begin{prop} The operator $S$ has a fixed point $u_{*}$ in $C(X).$ Moreover, $u_{*}$ is uniquely determined a.e. wrt $\mu$ up to an additive constant.
+\begin{proof} First observe that, since $X\times Y$ is assumed compact, the continuous function $c$ is, in fact, uniformly continuous on $X.$ Hence, it follows from the very definition of $S$ that $S(C(X))$ is an equicontinuous family of continuous functions on $X.$ By Arzela-Ascoli theorem it follows that the set $\mathcal{K}_{x_{0}}$ is compact in $C(X).$ \end{proof} Using the previous two lemmas gives the following \begin{prop} The operator $S$ has a fixed point $u_{*}$ in $C(X).$ Moreover, $u_{*}$ is uniquely determined a.e. wrt $\mu$ up to an additive constant and $u_{*}$ minimizes the functional $\mathcal{F}$.
 More precisely, there exists a unique fixed point in $S(C(X))/\R.$ \end{prop}

 \begin{proof} We start by noting that

 (this is shown in the first step of Theorem \ref{thm:conv of u m in general setting} below).
 Since $\mathcal{F}$ is invariant under the natural $\R-$action we conclude that